On Separable $\A^2$ and $\A^3$-forms: Introduction

 \section{Introduction}

-For any commutative ring $R$, we shall use the notation $A=R^{[n]}$ to mean that $A$ is a polynomial ring in $n$ variables over $R$.
+For any commutative ring $R$, we will use the notation $A=R^{[n]}$ to mean that $A$ is a polynomial ring in $n$ variables over $R$.
 Now let $k$ be a field with algebraic closure $\bar{k}$ and $A$ be a $k$-algebra.
 We say that $A$ is an $\A^n$-form over $k$ if $A\otimes_k \bar{k}=\bar{k}^{[n]}$.
 It is well-known that separable $\A^1$-forms are trivial (i.e., $k^{[1]}$) and that there exist non-trivial purely inseparable $\A^1$-forms over fields of positive characteristic.
 An extensive study of such algebras was made by T. Asanuma in \cite{A}.
 T. Kambayashi established (\cite{K}) that separable $\A^2$-forms over a field $k$ are trivial.
 Over any field of positive characteristic, the non-trivial purely inseparable $\A^1$-forms can be used to give examples of non-trivial $\A^n$-forms for any integer $n>1$.
 However, the problem of existence of non-trivial separable $\A^3$-forms over a field is still open in general.
-Recently, M. Koras and P. Russell have proved (\cite{RK}) that any separable $\A^3$-form over a field $k$ admitting an effective action of a reductive algebraic $k$-group of positive dimension is trivial.
+A few recent partial results on the triviality of separable $\A^3$-forms are mentioned in Remark \ref{partial}.

-Now let $R$ be ring containing a field $k$.
+Now let $R$ be a ring containing a field $k$.
 An $R$-algebra $A$ is said to be an $\A^n$-form over $R$ with respect to $k$ if $A\otimes_k \bar{k}=(R\otimes_k \bar{k})^{[n]}$, where $\bar{k}$ denotes the algebraic closure of $k$.
 In \cite{Du}, A.K.
 Dutta investigated separable $\A^1$-forms over any ring $R$ containing a field $k$ and obtained Theorem \ref{AKD1} quoted below.
 He also observed Theorem \ref{AKD2} for $\A^2$-forms over any PID containing $\bQ$.

-In this note, we prove a partial result on separable $\A^3$-forms over a field $k$ (Theorem \ref{main}) and extend the results on $\A^2$-forms (Theorems \ref{K} and \ref{AKD2}) to any one-dimensional Noetherian domain containing $\bQ$ (Theorem \ref{one-dim}).
-We also observe that a recent result of M. Kahoui and M. Ouali (Theorem \ref{kahoui} below) yields another result on $\A^2$-forms (Corollary \ref{regular}).
+In this paper, we prove a partial result on separable $\A^3$-forms over a field $k$ (Theorem \ref{main}) and extend the results on $\A^2$-forms (Theorems \ref{K} and \ref{AKD2}) to any one-dimensional Noetherian $\bQ$-algebra (Theorem \ref{one-dim}) and to any $\bQ$-algebra having a fixed point free locally nilpotent derivation (Theorem \ref{nonregular}).
+After receiving a preprint of our paper, Prof. M. Miyanishi informed us that a part of Theorem \ref{main} has also been obtained recently in \cite{GMM} by a different approach (see Remark \ref{partial} (4) for a precise statement).